CSCC012023/final-project-s23-perfect-strangers/doc/sprint0/product_backlog.md

 ​
 As an unregistered user, I want to register on the GOGO website using my email address so that I can create, attend and/or view events.

-Given the email is not linked to another account, when the user successfully registers an account on the website, they should be able to login using the same credentials on the login page.
+Given the email is not linked to another account, when the user successfully registers an account on the website, they should be able to log in using the same credentials on the login page.
 ​

 ## User Story 2
 ​
-As an unregistered user, I want to register on the GOGO website using my google account so that I can create, attend and/or view events without having to remember an extra password.
+As an unregistered user, I want to register on the GOGO website using my Google account so that I can create, attend and/or view events without having to remember an extra password.

-Given the google email is not linked to another account, when the user successfully registers an account on the website using sign-in with their Google  account, they should be able to login using “Sign in with Google” on the login page.
+Given the Google email is not linked to another account, when the user successfully registers an account on the website using sign-in with their Google account, they should be able to log in using “Sign in with Google” on the login page.
 ​

 ## User Story 3
 ​
-As an unregistered user, I want to register on the GOGO website using my facebook account so that I can create, attend and/or view events without having to remember an extra password.
+As an unregistered user, I want to register on the GOGO website using my Facebook account so that I can create, attend and/or view events without having to remember an extra password.

-Given the facebook account is not linked to another GOGO account, when the user successfully registers an account on the website using their facebook account, they should be able to login using “Sign in with Facebook” on the login page.
+Given the Facebook account is not linked to another GOGO account, when the user successfully registers an account on the website using their Facebook account, they should be able to log in using “Sign in with Facebook” on the login page.
 ​

 ## User Story 4